fikasp/mern-app/development.md

 ## History

 ### 2023-08-02
-* List and loading reducers
+* Redux with list and loading reducers
+* Confirm modal for delete item